subsquid/docs/docs/deploy-squid/migration.md

 ## 5. Create or update the deployment

-If there is no version `v1` deployed to Aquarium, simply deploy with
+If there is no version `v1` deployed to Cloud, simply deploy with
 ```bash
 sqd deploy .
 ```